HBRS-MAAS/ws18-project-team_pjt/README.md

 In case you want to clean you workspace run

     gradle clean

+If you want to see all possible options how the project can be run use:

+     gradle run --args='-h'

 ## Eclipse
 To use this project with eclipse run